chinmoy12c/autopsy/DOCUMENTATION.md

 * `set_queues`: creates queues with a particular count as the key.
 * `delete_queues`: deletes the queues associated with a particular count.
 * `run_gdb`: runs GDB.
 This is called as a separate thread.
+* `startup`: launches GDB by calling `run_gdb`.
+* `queue_add`: adds a command for GDB to the appropriate queue.
 * `remove_parent_and_directory`: used to delete the core dump directory and UUID directory if it is empty afterwards.
 * `delete_coredump`: deletes a core dump and removes it from the database.
 * `clean_uploads`: runs every hour to remove old core dumps.
 * `no_such_coredump`: tests whether a UUID and a core dump with a particular name already exists.
 * `check_filename`: tests whether a particular filename is valid and works for both gzip and unzipped core dumps.
+* `compile_decoder_text`: extracts information from the core dump and associated files, which is compiled into a format suitable for the ASA traceback decoder.
 * `update_timestamp`: updates the timestamp field in the database.
 Called when a core dump is analyzed.
 * `index`: returns the Autopsy HTML, along with the data for any core dumps if the user has a UUID.
 * `help`: returns the help page HTML.